Giant atom induced zero modes and localization in the nonreciprocal Su-Schrieffer-Heeger chain: Introduction

 The systems with non-Hermitian skin effect (NHSE) are very sensitive with respect to boundary conditions.
 For example, the properties of both spectrum and eigenstates of non-Hermitian systems may change dramatically by changing the boundary conditions from periodic to open ones~\cite{Yaoa2018}.
 In between, a defect introduced into the system could also play the role of boundary~\cite{Jiangbin2020,Murakami2021,Chen2021,Chen2020,Roccati2021}.
 Non-Hermitian impurity physics~\cite{Jiangbin2020} was developed theoretically in a non-reciprocal lattice, where the authors found a new type of steady-state localization characterized by scale-free accumulation of eigenstates with localization lengths proportional to the system size.
 The scale-free localization can be interpreted by the generalized non-Bloch band theory~\cite{Murakami2021,Chen2021}, and strong defect-system couplings might induce an effective boundary in a periodic system with properties very similar to systems with open boundary condition (OBC)~\cite{Chen2020,Roccati2021,Shen2011,Balents2015}.

-Giant atom such as superconducting qubit has played an important role in superconducting quantum circuits.
-It can be nonlocally coupled to a waveguide at multiple points~\cite{Oliver2020,Leek2017,Lehnert2020,Nori2021,Liu2020,Delsing2020} and act as an effective boundary for the waveguide.
+Giant atom was first physically realized by nonlocally coupling a transmon qubit to surface acoustic wave via interdigitated transducer~\cite{Delsing2014}.
+Because of the slow velocity of the acoustic wave, the size of the transmon is biger than wavelength, so the qubit is called giant atom.
+On the other hand, giant atom such as superconducting qubit has played an important role in superconducting quantum circuits.
+It can be nonlocally coupled to a waveguide at multiple points~\cite{Ciccarello2022,Oliver2020,Leek2017,Lehnert2020,XinWang2022,Nori2021,Liu2020,Bachelard2022,Delsing2020} and act as an effective boundary for the waveguide.
 The giant atom might induce chiral bound states for the Hermitian systems of waveguide~\cite{Nori2021,Liu2020}.
-These give rise to questions that what properties of the system will change if a giant atom couples to a non-Hermitian topological chain, and what is the difference between giant atom induced localization and that induced by other impurities or defects, and what new physical phenomena would emerge.
+These begs the question that what properties of the system will change if a giant atom couples to a non-Hermitian topological chain and what new physical phenomena emerge.
+Furthermore, it is interesting to ask if there is a difference between the localisation induced by a giant atom or other impurities and defects.

 In this work, we will answer these questions and focus on spectrum structures and the localization of eigenstates in a system composed of a giant atom and a nonreciprocal Su-Schrieffer-Heeger(SSH) chain.
 We find that the giant atom can induce asymmetric zero modes.
 Bulk states may localize at the left or the right chain-atom coupling sites, so we call this ``a bipolar localization".
 Further examination shows that strong atom-chain coupling can not induce transitions from skin-free to skin states in the bulk states.
 This suggests that the localization is weaker than that with OBC even in strong coupling regimes, and nonlocal couplings weaken localization of the eigenstates.
 We also show that the feature of localization of the bulk states can be captured by the dynamics in real space.